 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Templeton and Mrs Bryson.
+We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mrs Bryson and the Deputy Designated Safeguarding Leads are Mrs Armstrong and Mrs Reay.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.